Skip to main content

 Confidence and scoring

-Recall results include two scores:
+Recall results include semantic and memory-quality scores:

 • score — semantic similarity (0–1), where 1 is a perfect semantic match